arkadiuss/-Never-RideOnTime/README.md

 something to do with this.
 To combat this problem we have a cronjob that checks whether the scrapper is running and restarts the container if need be.

+## Result

+We have created a scraper that has many failover mechanisms, can handle VM restarts, API downtime and random crashes from unidentified reasons.
+Since we added all of the above features, it has been running flawlessly.

+It scrapes data at the maximum rate possible, using as many concurrent connections as possible.